 Renewable Energy and Electric Vehicle Industries

-This course requires that you can and want to analyze financial statements.
+This course requires that you can and want to analyze financial statements and understand the finacial decision making of companies in renewable energy and electric vehicle industries.
 If your accounting and analysis skills are rusty, please refresh them before taking this course, or expect to spend a significant amount of time figuring out the "numbers" underlying the analysis of renewable energy companies.

 Please contact NYU IT (askit@nyu.edu, 212-998-3333) or NYU Stern IT (helpdesk@stern.nyu.edu, 212-998-0180) for all Zoom/email/NYU Brightspace/Admin/CapitalIQ issues.
 Some systems email @nyu.edu, while others email @stern.nyu.edu.
 I do not control this.
 You must check BOTH emails and use the correct browser profile.
 Please contact IT to figure this out.
 Do not write to Almaris or me if you do not get Almaris emails because this issue is between NYU and you.